MsMadGirl/techwriting/README.md

 # techwriting
 Technical Writing Portfolio

-This is a space for me to upload my white papers and technical writing.
+This is a space for me to upload resources for my students, and my own technical writing.